JoseBlanca/uv_seminar/README.md

 ```

 `uv` is trying to run the script for us, but it is not finding the matplotlib library.

 If you are used to install your Python libraries in the system `python` using `pip` you might be tempted to run *pip install matplotlib* to fix the issue, but this is something that I wouldn't recommend at all and that wouldn't work with `uv`.
+This will fail even if you have previously installed matplotlib in other project or at the system level.

+`uv` isolates the environment in which runs every project, or in this case, every script.
 `uv` uses a virtual environment (more about that later) for each run, so installing matplotlib in the system `python` won't solve the issue.

+This is a good practice that you should follow and that `uv` enforces.
-Moreover, even if you would use your system `python` and `pip` you would still have a problem, if you would try to run this script in the future or in a different system you might not have the required libraries installed, and if you send the script to a colleague or a friend, it won't work unless he also installs the libraries, and that information is not included in the script.
+Even if you would use your system `python` and `pip` you would still have a problem, if you would try to run this script in the future or in a different system you might not have the required libraries installed, and if you send the script to a colleague or a friend, it won't work unless he also installs the libraries, and that information is not included in the script.

 `uv` allows us to specify the dependencies when we run a script.